Wind and solar energy park

 Each Siemens SWT-2.3 wind turbine has a rotor diameter of 101m and a swept area of 8,000m².
 The tower has a hub height of 100m and a tip height of 149m.

-Turbine towers were manufactured at the CS Wind facility in Windsor and Siemens manufactured the turbine blades at its Tillsonburg facility.
+The turbine towers were manufactured at the CS Wind facility in Windsor, and Siemens manufactured the turbine blades at its Tillsonburg facility.

 Electricity produced by the wind farm will be delivered to Ontario’s Independent Electricity System Operator under a 20-year power purchase agreement.

 The Cornwall Ontario River Energy project is being developed in the St. Lawrence River in Ontario, Canada.